jncc/catalog/docs/api/retrieval.rst

    "GET", "/search/collections/{collection pattern}"

-The collection pattern can be a specific collection name or a pattern containing the `*` wildcard.
+The collection pattern can be a specific collection name or a pattern containing the `*` wild-card.

 Example
 """""""